cityofaustin/accd-ops.palmereventscenter.com/collections/_security/facility_security.md

 A charge will be assessed for lock changes or interchangeable core locks.

 Proximity access cards issued to a client are considered “Keys”.
 All above conditions noted above apply to proximity access cards.
-[Hyperlink to “Equipment and Service Rates”]
+Check the [Equipment and Service Rates](https://assets.palmereventscenter.com/2023/PEC_Equipment_Services_FY2023.pdf).

 All key and proximity access card orders will be ordered through your assigned Event Coordinator.